A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Introduction

-Our research studies how intelligent agents can be designed such that they can robustly operate in an \emph{open world}, an environment whose characteristics change while the agent is operational.
-We term the shift in environmental characteristics as a \emph{novelty}.
-An effective \emph{open world} agent should be able to autonomously \emph{detect} when a novelty has been introduced in the environment, \emph{characterize} it, as it pertains to what it knows about the environment, and then \emph{accommodate} it by changing its decision-making strategies.
+This paper studies how to design intelligent agents that can robustly operate in an \emph{open and evolving world}, an environment whose characteristics change unexpectedly while the agent is operational.
+Such a shift in environmental characteristics has been referred to as a \emph{novelty}~\citep{boult2021towards,langley2020open}.
+An effective \emph{open world} agent can autonomously \emph{detect} when a novelty has been introduced in the environment, \emph{characterize} it, as it pertains to what it knows about the environment, and then \emph{accommodate} it by changing its decision-making strategies.
 Ideally, it \emph{transfers} relevant operational knowledge from before novelty is introduced to after, i.e., it learns without fully retraining and in orders of magnitude less time.
-This challenge of designing such an open world agent, where novelties can appear at an unspecified time, has been gaining significant interest in the AI literature \revisiontwo{\citep{senator2019sailon, AI_for_openworlds_2022,langley2020open,liu2023ai,xu2024active,goel2021novelgridworlds,boult2022weibull}.}
+This challenge of designing such an open-world agent, where novelties can appear at unspecified time, has been gaining significant interest in the AI literature \revisiontwo{\citep{senator2019sailon, AI_for_openworlds_2022,langley2020open,liu2023ai,xu2024active,goel2021novelgridworlds,boult2022weibull}.}